 Analysts at Jefferies estimated a cash burn of more than $730 million a month.

-For the plane to resume flying in the United States, the U.S. Federal Aviation Administration needs to certify software changes and training plans.
+The U.S. Federal Aviation Administration needs to certify software changes and training plans before the plane can resume flying in the United States.
 Other regulators then need to sign off for it to return in other parts of the world.

 The duration of the production halt is uncertain, making it hard to forecast the financial impact on Boeing and its suppliers.